Assessment doesn’t always prepare you for the journey ahead

 His attachment difficulties can be pretty extreme, being on my own meant that our relationship was intense and I rarely able to have a break.
 He struggles with other people being around and so I found we became quite isolated.
 I’m afraid it is true that most people don’t get it (not helped by him ‘masking’ so they actually don’t see his more extreme behaviours); therefore other adopters are my closest friends.
 Through various assessments and appointments he now has a number of diagnosed both neurodevelopmental and mental health conditions all attributed to developmental trauma.
 Unfortunately, and sadly, diagnoses/labels are required because they make the job of getting the right support a lot easier.

-Navigating the education system has been one of our biggest challenges; unfortunately this is all too common a story for adoptive families.
-No matter what I did or what support school received the poor and re-traumatising experience resulted in me moving his school, not to specialist provision, just to a school that would listen to me and accept my son had needs beyond what they could see i.e. masking.
-I have had to fight for him getting additional support in school and had to become an expert in the SEN code of practice, EHCP’s, Top up Funding, appeals etc. Now this is in place the explosions as soon as he gets home are much less frequent and he’s not as resistant to going into school.
+Navigating the education system has been one of our biggest challenges; unfortunately, this is all too common a story for adoptive families.
+No matter what I did or what support the school received the poor and re-traumatising experience resulted in me moving his school, not to specialist provision, just to a school that would listen to me and accept my son had needs beyond what they could see i.e. masking.
+I have had to fight for him getting additional support in school and had to become an expert in the SEN code of practice, EHCPs, Top up Funding, appeals etc. Now this is in place the explosions as soon as he gets home are much less frequent and he’s not as resistant to going to school.
 There are some really good support services out there but it’s certainly a huge battle.
 This advocating extends to our family and social network and every appointment or assessment we’ve been through.
 It is exhausting but absolutely necessary.

-I am developing into the parent my son needs and deserves to have; this is a journey could not have been achieved during the assessment stage.
+I am developing into the parent my son needs and deserves to have; this is a journey that could not have been achieved during the assessment stage.
 Commitment to my learning and emotional health is essential.
 Utilising the Adoption Support Fund (ASF) and always asking for parent sessions alongside any therapeutic interventions has supported this hugely.
 My life has certainly changed in ways I didn’t expect it to but my number one priority is always my son.
 We have to recognise and celebrate the successes, the good days, the wins and hold those tight to our hearts as the challenges are big mountains to climb.

 My son is developing into an insightful, thoughtful, mature and resilient young person.
 He is my absolute world and I adore him completely.
 I accept that the journey ahead will continue to be bumpy and I hope that my range of skills and experiences so far will continue to be helping us on our way; it is sad that I am primed for battles but am resigned to this being a typical experience for adoptive families.

-Our thanks to go to the adopter for this very honest and open account of what their adoption looks like.
+Our thanks go to the adopter for this very honest and open account of what their adoption looks like.
 For anyone considering adoption, we urge you to read as many true accounts of adoption as you can.
 All the stories are different, but the love for the children at the heart of them, almost always shines through.
 And please remember, we are here to support you as best we can.